Improvements and setbacks: The inquiry into migration rules for doctoral students and undergraduates

 • Review the regulations for residence permits for studies and reduce the risk of residence permits being abused.

 The investigation itself is therefore also divided in this way.
-Here we go through the two sections one at a time.
+Here we will go through the two sections one at a time.

 • One of the most important proposals is that doctoral students and researchers should be able to apply for a permanent residence permit after three years.
 Currently, you have to wait four years.
-It must also be possible to revoke a temporary residence permit in favor of a permanent one.
+It should also be possible to revoke a temporary residence permit in favor of a permanent one.
 Today, you have to wait until the temporary residence permit expires before you can be granted a permanent one.

 Proposals to reduce the risk of residence permits for studies being misused